bose-abhishek/bose-abhishek/README.md

 - 👋 Hi, I’m @bose-abhishek
-- 👀 I’m interested in Ceph, Kubernetes, Openshift Container Storage (OCS)
+- 👀 I’m interested in Ceph, Kubernetes, Openshift Data Foundation (ODF)

 <!---
 bose-abhishek/bose-abhishek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.